Perfectly fluffy on the inside, crisp on the outside and sweetened with only bananas. This is the only gluten-free waffle recipe you will ever need!

 - In a large bowl add almond flour, oat flour, baking powder, and salt and mix to combine.

-- Create a well in center of the dry ingredients and add in mashed banana, milk, oil, and vanilla; mix to combine.
+- Create a well in center of the dry ingredients and add in mashed banana and oil.
+Mix banana and oil (this will help the oil from solidifying again once you add the cold ingredients).
+After the oil is mixed with the mashed banana, add the egg, milk, and vanilla and mix to combine.

-- Use a 1/2 cup measuring cup, scoop batter into pre-heated waffle iron.
+- Using a 1/2 cup measuring cup, scoop batter onto pre-heated waffle iron.
 Use a heaping 1/2 cup of batter per waffle.

 - Using a fork, gently remove waffle once cooked.
 Repeat above step until all waffles are cooked.